miekg/skydns2/README.md

     www.miek.nl.
 3600    IN      CNAME   a.miek.nl.
     a.miek.nl.
 3600    IN      A       176.58.119.54

-The first CNAME is generated from within SkyDNS, the other CNANE is returned from the remote name server.
+The first CNAME is generated from within SkyDNS, the other CNAME is returned from the remote name server.